jpf114/freestiler/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 **freestiler** creates [PMTiles](https://github.com/protomaps/PMTiles) vector tilesets from R and Python.
-Pass it an sf object, a GeoDataFrame, a file on disk (GeoParquet, GeoPackage, Shapefile), or a DuckDB SQL query and it writes a single `.pmtiles` file you can serve from anywhere.
+Pass it an sf object or GeoDataFrame, a file on disk, or a DuckDB SQL query and it writes a single `.pmtiles` file you can serve from anywhere.
 The tiling engine is written in Rust and runs entirely in-process, so there's nothing else to install.

 Tile format options are [MapLibre Tiles (MLT)](https://github.com/maplibre/maplibre-tile-spec) and Mapbox Vector Tiles (MVT).
 Other features include multi-layer tilesets, point clustering, feature coalescing, and exponential drop rates for large datasets.